STRAD alpha

+STRAD alpha (or STRADα) is a protein that in humans is encoded by the gene STRADA (previously LYK5).

 Function

 Endogenous LKB1 and STRADα form a complex in which STRADα activates LKB1, resulting in phosphorylation of both partners.
 Removal of endogenous LYK5 by small interfering RNA abrogates LKB1-induced G1 phase arrest.
 STRADα stabilizes LKB1 protein both in vivo and in vitro, and is capable of eliciting multiple axons in mouse embryonic cortical cultured neurons when overexpressed with LKB1.
 STRADα is highly spliced in vivo, and this is both developmentally regulated and tissue-specific, but the unique functions of the splice variants are not yet understood.

 Disease linkage

 Mutations in the LYK5/STRADα gene are associated with polyhydramnios, megalencephaly and symptomatic epilepsy (collectively known as the PMSE syndrome).

 Interactions

 STRADα has been shown to interact with LKB1 and MO25.